KejPi/AbracaDABra/README.md

 ### SoapySDR

 [SoapySDR](https://github.com/pothosware/SoapySDR/wiki) is an open-source generalized API and runtime library for interfacing with SDR devices.
 It supports many SDR devices through runtime-loadable modules.
-In order to use your device using this API, you need to get plugin library and set `SOAPY_SDR_PLUGIN_PATH` so that is is recognized by the application.
-Then you need to specify device parameters, antenna and RX channel and you can connect to the device.
-Screenshot below shows RSP1A device connected as SoapySDR device.
+In order to use your device using this API, you need to get  a plugin library and set `SOAPY_SDR_PLUGIN_PATH` so that is is recognized by the application.
+Then you need to specify the device parameters, antenna and RX channel and then you can connect to the device.
+The screenshot below shows an RSP1A device connected as a SoapySDR device.

-SoapySDR device supports 2 gain modes:
+SoapySDR devices support 2 gain modes:
-* Device - gain control by device if available from SoapySDR API
+* Device - gain control is performed by the device if possible from the SoapySDR API
 * Manual - all gain controls reported by API are exposed for manual control

 _Note:_ RF level estimation is not available for SoapySDR devices.